National Alliance (Spain)

 National Alliance (AN) (Alianza Nacional) is a Neo-Nazi political party in Spain.
-The party was founded in 2005 after the formation of Alliance for National Unity and Cultural Association Sisebuto King.
+The party was founded in 2005 after the formation of the Alliance for National Unity and the King Sisebut Cultural Association.
 Its first congress was held on April 30, 2006 in Valencia, although they had held public appearances since the previous year.

 Ideology and policies

 AN declares itself the ideological heir of European fascism and argues that the "jus sanguinis" (Right of Blood) should be used to determine the national origin of an individual.
 As well as these racial criteria, they are committed to a socialist economic policy, hence the theme of the training slogan: "Nation, Race, Socialism".
 Displays often incorporate party symbols adopted from other nationalist and extreme right organizations.
 They also promote the expulsion of immigrants from Spain and are against same-sex marriage.
 AN acknowledges as a major ideological and political influence nationalist Ramiro Ledesma Ramos and JONS and his calls for direct action.

 Party leader Pedro Pablo Peña, known for his rather volatile, quarrelsome demeanor and his outbursts justifying "bloodbaths" in Catalonia, has displayed a somehow inconsistent worldview, at times holding back his hostility towards Israeli Jews or ETA on account of their ability to defend themselves ("I admire whoever fights") to the point of even confronting other far-right activists in seemingly spontaneous episodes, and yet, most often, ridiculing Israel's alleged military incompetence and bridging the gap between anti-Zionism and anti-Semitism with claims about the Holo-hoax (holocuento).